perfumerlabs/images/feed/api.md

 - id [integer,optional] - the id of document to start from.
 - order [string,optional] - type of ordering ("asc" or "desc").
 Default is "desc".
 - is_read [boolean,optional] - if true return only read records, if false - only unread, if null - both.
 Default is "null".
+- limit [integer,optional] - number of records to return.
+- offset [integer,optional] - number of records to offset from.

 Request example: